cartex10/DMH/README.md

 ## Purpose of the Project
 I began working on this project in order to help teach myself different parts of C#, and mainly to gain experience working with Windows Forms.
 The project has helped me learn the fundamentals of programming in C#, and some of its intricacies.

+This work on this project has been paused.

 ## Current Functionality
 - Creating new creatures that store
   - Name